PatrickSteil/K-ary_PyHeap/README.md

 -   `remove(element_id)`: Removes the HeapElement object with the given element_id from the heap.
 -   `is_heap()`: Returns True if the heap satisfies the heap property, False otherwise.

-The AddrKHeap class uses an array to represent the binary tree structure of the heap.
-The elements in the array are indexed according to the level-order traversal of the binary tree, starting at index 0 for the root node.
+The AddrKHeap class uses an array to represent the k-ary tree structure of the heap.
+The elements in the array are indexed according to the level-order traversal of the tree, starting at index 0 for the root node.
 The `__parent` and `__child` methods are used to calculate the indices of a node's parent and children in the array.
 The `__sift_up` and `__sift_down` methods are used to restore the heap property after insertions and deletions.
 The element_index dictionary is used to map element_id values to the indices of the corresponding HeapElement objects in the heap array.
 This allows for constant-time updates and removals of elements by their element_id values.

 ## Dijkstra Example
 Here is a (very easy and untuned) Dijkstra example.
 ````
 from AddrKHeap import AddrKHeap

 G = {
   'A': [('B', 10), ('C', 20)],
   'B': [('C', 5), ('E', 100)],
   'C': [('D', 10)],
   'D': [('E', 15)],
   'E': []
 }